 And sometimes gives them bus money

-His words meant a great deal to me.
-They were proof he has seen my efforts to become a better cook with Plated (boxes of ready-to-prepare gourmet meals with fresh ingredients).
-He noticed that Amazon helps me keep lightbulbs lit and tissue boxes in tissue holders.
-He earned bonus points for knowing that our children’s clothes don’t magically appear!
+His effort to modernize (and personalize) this section of ancient scripture meant a great deal to me.
+His words were proof he knew our children’s clothes don’t magically appear!
 And even if no one else does, he sees how much I care about my patients.
-That is the point of Proverbs 31 – to see the valor in the day-to-day. (‘An excellent husband I have found him!’)
+That is the point of Proverbs 31 – to see the valor in the day-to-day.

-Cancer made her a widow when she was only a little older than me.
+Cancer made her a widow when she about my age.
 She raised four children on her own – on a history teacher’s salary.
-That is valorous.
+Now that is valorous.
 But there was a tenacious valor in the everydayness of heaping loads of laundry washed, brown bags of groceries paid for and put away, and dishes done (by hand).
-There was valor in fighting heavy lids while grading papers after saying good-night to four children.
+There was valor in fighting heavy lids while grading papers after saying goodnight to four children.

 About Proverbs 31, Rachel Held Evans wrote, “the structure and diction employed in the poem closely resembles that of a heroic poem celebrating the exploits of a warrior.”
 I think of my grandmother as heroic, but I doubt she received much recognition for her warrior strength when she was in the thick of it – the day-to-day battle of life after loss.
-I can attest that now – her children and grandchildren (and great-grandchildren), do rise up and call her blessed (Proverbs 31:28a).
+I can attest that her children, grandchildren, and great-grandchildren do ‘rise up and call her blessed’ (Proverbs 31:28).
 But I suspect, on an ordinary day 50-or-so years ago, it would have meant a great deal to her to hear: